Troubleshooting / Function Execution Timeout

 Same as above |

-Default function timeout is 30 seconds, maximum setting is 3600 seconds
+The default function timeout is 30 seconds, with a maximum setting of 3600 seconds